 The 4% rule is intended to tell you how much you can spend from your retirement savings each year.
-Let’s say you have $1,000,000 in invested assets when you retire.
+Let’s say you have $1,000,000 in invested The value of things the company owns and amounts it is owed when you retire.
 It says you can spend 4% of that amount or $40,000 (including all of your expenses and taxes) in your first year of retirement.
 In each subsequent year of your retirement, you can spend $40,000 increased for the cumulative impact of inflation since you retired.
 The 4% Rule assumes that you are invested 50% in stocks and 50% in bonds.

 4% Rule Illustration

 The graph below shows the amount you can spend each year (blue bars which use the left axis scale) and the amount you’ll have remaining at each age (red line which uses the right axis scale) if you retire at 65, inflation is 3% per year, bonds earn 2.5% and stocks earn 7% annually.
 These assumptions are similar to long-term average assumptions that are common these days.

 As you can see, in this scenario, the amount you can spend increases from $40,000 when you are 65 to almost $100,000 a year when you are 95 solely due to inflation.
 In the first few years, your spending is less than your investment returns, so your savings increases.
 After you turn 72, your savings exceeds your investment returns so your savings starts to decrease.